Home Care Instructions

 Crowns and bridges usually take two or three appointments to complete.
 In the first visit, the teeth are prepared and impressions of the teeth are taken.
 Temporary crowns or bridges are placed to protect the teeth while the custom restoration is being made.
 Since the teeth will be anesthetized, the tongue, lips and roof of the mouth may be numb.
 Please refrain from eating and drinking hot beverages until the numbness is completely worn off.

 Occasionally a temporary crown may come off.
-Call us at Wheatfield Office Phone Number 716-297-1644 if this happens and bring the temporary crown with you so we can re-cement it.
+Call us at Dental Care Associates Phone Number 716-297-1644 if this happens and bring the temporary crown with you so we can re-cement it.
 It is very important for the temporary to stay in place, as it will prevent other teeth from moving and compromising the fit of your final restoration.

 To keep your temporaries in place, avoid eating sticky foods (gum), hard foods, and if possible, chew on the opposite side of your mouth.
 It is important to brush normally, but floss carefully and don’t pull up on the floss which may dislodge the temporary but pull the floss out from the side of the temporary crown.

 It is normal to experience some temperature and pressure sensitivity after each appointment.
 The sensitivity should subside a few weeks after the placement of the final restoration.
 Mild pain medications may also be used as directed by our office.

 If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call our office at Dental Care Associates Phone Number 716-297-1644.

 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a gauze pad for 45-60 minutes after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.